Exponential stability

-See Lyapunov stability, which gives a definition of asymptotic stability for more general dynamical systems.
-All exponentially stable systems are also asymptotically stable.

-In control theory, a continuous linear time-invariant system (LTI) is exponentially stable if and only if the system has eigenvalues (i.e., the poles of input-to-output systems) with strictly negative real parts. (i.e., in the left half of the complex plane).
+In control theory, a continuous linear time-invariant system (LTI) is exponentially stable if and only if the system has eigenvalues (i.e., the poles of input-to-output systems) with strictly negative real parts (i.e., in the left half of the complex plane).
 A discrete-time input-to-output LTI system is exponentially stable if and only if the poles of its transfer function lie strictly within the unit circle centered on the origin of the complex plane.
-Exponential stability is a form of asymptotic stability.
 Systems that are not LTI are exponentially stable if their convergence is bounded by exponential decay.

+Exponential stability is a form of asymptotic stability, valid for more general dynamical systems.